 The radiological appearance of lobar pneumonia is not specific to any single causative organism, although there are organisms which classically have a radiological presentation of lobar pneumonia.
 Streptococcus pneumoniae (also known as pneumococcus) is the most common causative organism of lobar pneumonia.

-Consolidation in lobar pneumonia mainly affect the alveolar air spaces.
+Consolidation in lobar pneumonia mainly affects the alveolar air spaces.
 There is characteristic relative sparing of the bronchi, creating the appearance of air bronchograms.
-The lobar distribution of consolidation occurs because of the spread of infection across segmental boundaries - this is facilitated by the pores of Kohn and the canals of Lambert 3.
+The distribution of consolidation is lobar because of the spread of infection across segmental boundaries - facilitated by the pores of Kohn and the canals of Lambert 3 - although limited by pleural boundaries.

 The most common cause of lobar pneumonia is Streptococcus pneumoniae.
 Other causative organisms that may cause a lobar pattern include 1: